World Plants Logo

 Texture Description

 The European white elm is a fast growing, medium textured tree that appears finer textured in its leafless season.
-The loose crown shape results in a less dense looking tree but is still fairly filled out when it has its foliage.
-In winter when there is no foliage and in spring when its non-uniform branches are covered in very delicate and finely detailed flowers, the lack of leaves allows for increased light reflection and gives a fine textured appearance.
+The loose crown shape results in a less dense looking tree that is still fairly filled out when it has its foliage.
+In winter when there is no foliage, and in spring when its non-uniform branches are covered in very delicate, finely detailed flowers, the lack of leaves allows for increased light reflection and gives a fine textured appearance.

 Notable Specimens

-One of the largest elms in all of Europe, known as the Weidzmin (Witch) is a specimen of Ulmus laevis.
-The Weidzmin is located in Komorow, Lubusz Voivodeship, Poland and is approximately 470 years old.
-This specimen was officially named a Polish national monument in 1971 and has had a fence put up around it in order to preserve it.
+One of the largest elms in all of Europe, known as the Wiedzmin (Witch), is a specimen of Ulmus laevis.
+The Wiedzmin is located in Komorow, Lubusz Voivodeship, Poland, and is approximately 470 years old.
+This specimen was officially named a Polish national monument in 1971 and has had a fence put up around it to preserve it.

 Propagation

-It can be propagated by seed as well as cuttings.
-The seeds should be harvested from the tree when fully ripe in April or taken from the area around the tree after they’ve fallen; samaras surrounding the seeds should be removed.
+It can be propagated by seed, as well as cuttings.
+The seeds should be harvested from the tree when fully ripe in April or taken from the area around the tree after they’ve fallen.
+Samaras surrounding the seeds should be removed.
 Stratification at 4°C for 2-3 months can increase speed and likelihood of successful germination.
 Seeds should be planted in a universal germination medium in summer and kept consistently moist at a temperature of 25°C - 30°C. Ulmus laevis seeds can germinate in darkness or with access to moderate amounts of light each day (8-12 hours).
-If given proper conditions seeds should sprout within 2-4 weeks of planting.
+If given proper conditions, seeds should sprout within 2-4 weeks of planting.
 In winter, semi-hardwood cuttings from branches can be taken from U. laevis to be propagated.
-These cuttings can be planted in a universal growing medium, perlite or vermiculite, and should be kept consistently moist at a temperature of 18°C - 20°C. Applying indolebutyric acid, a form of rooting hormone, to the cut area can increase successful propagation of woody cuttings.
-If given the proper conditions stem cuttings should take root within 8-12 weeks of planting.
+These cuttings can be planted in a universal growing medium, perlite or vermiculite, and should be kept consistently moist at a temperature of 18°C - 20°C. Application of indolebutyric acid, a form of rooting hormone, to the cut area can increase successful propagation of woody cuttings.
+If given the proper conditions, stem cuttings should take root within 8-12 weeks of planting.

 Ethnobotanical Uses (Disclaimer)